 Orally administered drugs must pass through the intestinal wall and then the portal circulation to the liver; both are common sites of first-pass metabolism (metabolism that occurs before a drug reaches systemic circulation).
 Thus, many drugs may be metabolized before adequate plasma concentrations are reached.
 Low bioavailability is most common with oral dosage forms of poorly water-soluble, slowly absorbed drugs.

-Insufficient time for absorption in the GI tract is a common cause of low bioavailability.
+Insufficient time for absorption in the gastrointestinal (GI) tract is a common cause of low bioavailability.
 If the drug does not dissolve readily or cannot penetrate the epithelial membrane (eg, if it is highly ionized and polar), time at the absorption site may be insufficient.
 In such cases, bioavailability tends to be highly variable as well as low.

 Age, sex, physical activity, genetic phenotype, stress, disorders (eg, achlorhydria, malabsorption syndromes), or previous GI surgery (eg, bariatric surgery) can also affect drug bioavailability.

 Chemical reactions that reduce absorption can decrease bioavailability.
 They include formation of a complex (eg, between tetracycline and polyvalent metal ions), hydrolysis by gastric acid or digestive enzymes (eg, penicillin and chloramphenicol palmitate hydrolysis), conjugation in the intestinal wall (eg, sulfoconjugation of isoproterenol), adsorption to other drugs (eg, digoxin to cholestyramine), and metabolism by luminal microflora.

-Bioavailability is usually assessed by determining the area under the plasma concentration–time curve (AUC—see page Representative plasma concentration–time relationship after a single ora...
-Representative plasma concentration–time relationship after a single oral dose of a hypothetical drug.).
+Bioavailability is usually assessed by determining the area under the plasma concentration–time curve (AUC—see figure Representative plasma concentration–time relationship after a single ora...
+Representative plasma concentration–time relationship after a single oral dose of a hypothetical drug ).
 The most reliable measure of a drug’s bioavailability is AUC.
 AUC is directly proportional to the total amount of unchanged drug that reaches systemic circulation.
 Drug products may be considered bioequivalent in extent and rate of absorption if their plasma concentration curves are essentially superimposable.